 A small appliance means “any appliance that is fully manufactured, charged, and hermetically sealed in a factory with five (5) pounds or less of refrigerant, including, but not limited to, refrigerators and freezers (designed for home, commercial, or consumer use), medical or industrial research refrigeration equipment, room air conditioners (including window air conditioners, portable air conditioners, and packaged terminal air heat pumps), dehumidifiers, under-the-counter ice makers, vending machines, and drinking water coolers.”

 That concludes our top 6 compliance requirements you need to know now for the update to EPA 608, the national refrigerant management program.

 It’s our job to help you prepare for the new EPA refrigerant regulations coming into effect soon.

 That’s why we’ve built Trakref, the most comprehensive refrigerant management compliance software on the market.
 Learn more at www.trakref.com.

 Don't be at the whim of regulatory changes!

 Know the top 5 HVAC maintenance practices you should be following to be prepared for coming regulatory changes in our FREE checklist.

-(Back by popular demand—Get it now before the Jan 1, 2018 EPA 608 compliance deadline!)
+(Back by popular demand—Prepare your workforce now for the EPA 608 Update!)

 If you enjoyed this article, you might want to check out our other articles on this topic and more: